FreeCAD/DevelopersHandbook/technical/translation.md

 <string notr="true">FreeCAD</string> <!-- No need to translate the word "FreeCAD" -->
 ```

-If the string is ambiguous when displayed by itself to translators, please add a "comment" to the element.
+If the string is ambiguous when displayed by itself to translators, please add "disambiguation" to the element.
 In Qt Designer:
-* Select a widget property (e.g., text).
+* Select a widget with the text property.
-* In the Property Editor, click the "…" button next to the property.
+* If the "Disambiguation" field is not visible, click the "Option" arrow next to the "Text" property in the Property Editor.
-* Enter the text and optionally a comment — the comment becomes the disambiguation string.
+* Enter your explanatory remarks in the "disambiguation" field.
+You can also add an extra comment in the "comment" field, but these display very similarly to translators so there's little value in separating the two things.

 In the resulting .ui XML, it appears like this:
 ```
-<string notr="false" comment="File operation">Open</string>
+    <string comment="Disambiguation string here" extracomment="This is a comment">Do thing</string>```
 ```

 ### C++